FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 <!--truncate-->

-Sorting compares BSON values to determine which value is equal, greater or less than the other to order them in the ascending or descending order.
+Sorting compares BSON values to determine which value is equal, greater or less than the other to return them in the ascending or descending order.
 For comparing different BSON types, [BSON comparison order](#bson-comparison-order) is used.

 ## BSON comparison order

 If two BSON values share the same BSON type, their values are compared to determine which value is greater or less.
-However, if the BSON types are different, a predefined BSON comparison order is used to determine which BSON type is greater or less.
+However, if the BSON types are different, a predefined BSON comparison order is used.

 Below table shows the predefined BSON comparison order for each BSON type.